Adarsh-Bhayani/mcp-sqlserver-pro/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit pull requests or open issues for bugs and feature requests.
+Please feel free to submit pull requests or open issues for bugs and feature requests. # mcp-sqlserver-pro
+# mcp-sqlserver-pro